Help

 How to search in the register?

-You may consult all publicly available documents of BEREC and the BEREC Office directly through the current web page by using the search form or by browsing the documents through the categories of documents included in the subject matter.
+You may consult all publicly available documents of the Body of European Regulators for Electronic Communications (BEREC) and the Agency for Support for BEREC (BEREC Office) directly through this web page by clicking on Documents Search or by browsing through the categories of documents in the All Documents section.

 How does the search form work?

-You may either enter your search criteria in one or more fields in the search form or leave some of the fields blank.
+You may either enter your search criteria in one or more fields in ‘Documents Search’ or leave some of the fields blank.
 In the latter case, no restrictions are applied, except those defined by the search options on the search page.

 Text fields (Document Number, Title, Text and Subject Matter)